MclPio/open_router_usage_tracker/README.md

 # Assume `api_response` is the parsed JSON hash from the provider
 # and `current_user` is your authenticated user object.

-begin
 # For OpenRouter
 OpenRouterUsageTracker.log(response: open_router_response, user: current_user)
+# Or
+OpenRouterUsageTracker.log(response: open_router_response, user: current_user, provider: "open_router")

 # For OpenAI (or other providers)
 OpenRouterUsageTracker.log(response: openai_response, user: current_user, provider: "open_ai")

-rescue ActiveRecord::RecordInvalid => e
-  # This can happen if the response hash is missing required keys
-  # (e.g., 'id', 'model').
-  logger.error "Failed to log usage: #{e.message}"
-rescue ArgumentError => e
-  # This will be raised if the provider is not supported.
-  logger.error "Unsupported provider: #{e.message}"
-end
+# If you do not want to store the raw api response you can additionally do or filter out whatever you do not want yourself before logging the response
+OpenRouterUsageTracker.log(response: openai_response, user: current_user, provider: "open_ai", store_raw_response: false)
 ```

+### Required Keys
+In general for the log method to parse the api, the `model`, `id`, `usage` or comparably named keys will need to be included in the response api, DO NOT FILTER THEM OUT!

 ### Supported Providers
 The gem currently supports the following providers: